kstenschke/doublemac-theme/readme.md

 The following icons from third party sources were adapted for creating this theme:
-(icons that are not mentioned were created anew for this theme or adapted from the icons included with double commander's default icon theme)
+(icons that are not mentioned were created anew for this theme or adapted from the icons included with Double Commander's default icon theme)

 | Filename                      | Icon Set / Author                                    | License                                                   |
 | ----------------------------- | ---------------------------------------------------- | --------------------------------------------------------- |